 Department of Community Programs

 The Department of Community Programs (DOCC) is responsible for a variety of in-custody and community-based offender programs.
 The Department's mission is to reduce crime and create safer communities through alternatives to incarceration that provide a comprehensive continuum of custodial and community-based programs, treatment and active supervision.
 Its members strive to provide offenders with the best opportunity for successful reentry into the community.
-The Department is divided into five Divisions: In-Custody Behavioral Services, Drug Court Treatment, Pretrial Services, County Probation and Day Reporting and Reentry.
+The Department is divided into six Divisions: In-Custody Behavioral Services, Drug Court Treatment, Pretrial Services, County Probation, Day Reporting and Reentry and the Juvenile Assessment Center (JAC) .
 The Department employs 200 staff, has an annual budget of $20 million, oversees an active caseload of approximately 12,000 offenders each day.
 It is estimated that the services rendered by the Department save the County's taxpayers millions in incarceration costs annually.

 Pre-Trial Services: The Pretrial Services Division is designed to divert criminal defendants from pretrial incarceration.
 It provides complete, accurate and non-adversarial information to the judges of the 17th Judicial Circuit to improve the release/detention decision process in compliance with Florida Statutes and the Rules of Criminal Procedures.
 Additionally, the program supervises pretrial defendants in the community in partnership with law enforcement and outside agencies, ensuring that mandated conditions and court ordered special requirements are satisfied.